MarinaPrice-Dev/ascii-map-generator/README.md

 # Ascii Map Generator

 ## TO DO
-- type in character we want to use
 - add info icon to explain what the site is
 - improve readme
 - deploy website